dolthub/dolt/README.md

 ## Simple Branching Workflow

 When making changes it is advisable to create a new branch which will serve as the workspace for your changes.
 Choose a short branch name that describes the work you are planning to do.
-Again, this works identically to git:
+Again, this works identically to Git:

     dolt checkout -b <branch>